 What Is Poetry Becoming… Concrete, Visual, Digital, Experiential?

-Written by: Jennifer Kathleen Phillips
+by Jennifer Kathleen Phillips

 There are many forms of poetry.
 Some are best read while others are best viewed and in the future we may add that some are best felt or experienced.